 Every plastic surgeon will agree that the nose is a crucial piece of the proper-facial-proportion puzzle.
 Not only can a well-shaped nose really keep the shape of the face in balance while not distracting from other features, but anyone born with a nose they wish they could tweak knows how it can really affect self-esteem, too.

-However, Kirkland, WA facial plastic surgeon Daniel J. Liebertz, MD reminds us that the “perfect nose” is a fluid definition.
+While you and I may agree on what an ideal nose shape is, your friend—and most importantly, your surgeon—may have a different idea in mind.
+Kirkland, WA facial plastic surgeon Daniel J. Liebertz, MD reminds us that the “perfect nose” is a fluid definition.
 “It depends upon a person’s facial size, structure, and balance—however, there are general principles that follow.”

 “When considering a change to one of the most prominent features of the face, it is important that the nose be modified to fit the dimensions of the face,” adds Scottsdale, AZ facial plastic surgeon Kelly V. Bomer, MD.
 “It is unwise to try to put a nose from another face onto someone else because it will most likely not work out well.”